 When you add up all the scholarships, grants, loans, and other forms of financial aid you can get, IU’s relatively inexpensive education becomes even more affordable.

-Check out the financial aid info from the Office of Admissions, the Office of Scholarships, and the Office of Student Financial Assistance.
-Admissions also has information about financial aid for international students.
+Check out the financial aid info from the Office of Admissions, the Office of Scholarships, and Student Central on Union.
+International students can find out more about financial aid through the Office of International Services.

 Informatics and Computing Scholarships

 Sure, IU offers a lot of scholarships, but we wanted to offer more just for informatics and computer science students.
 Below are examples of scholarship opportunities available to our students.
 Students who are invited to complete the selective scholarship application will also be considered for the following scholarships.
 If you need to submit any supporting materials, send them to Nancy Lemons (nlemons [at] indiana [dot] edu).

 All of the scholarships below are available to both informatics and computer science students, unless otherwise noted.